leedoheon98/My-Educational-Oasis/Python/Library/README.md

 # Library
  > This folder contains study materials and simple practice examples for powerful external Python libraries.
+It focuses on using methods and their options, which may not be familiar to beginners.

 1. [Matplotlib](matplotlib)
 2. [NumPy](numpy)